hishamsam/morphfit-fitness-exercise-app/README.md

 ## 🌟 Overview

-**MorphFit** is designed for those who want more than just numbers.
-It focuses on **Physical Evolution**—visualizing your transformation through time with "Ghost Camera" overlays and precise session tracking.
-Built with a sleek, high-tech dark interface, MorphFit ensures your data stays your own with secure local storage.
+**MorphFit** MorphFit is designed for those who want more than just numbers.
+It focuses on Physical Evolution—visualizing your transformation through time with 'Ghost Camera' overlays and precise session tracking.
+Built with a sleek, high-tech dark interface, MorphFit ensures your data stays yours with secure local storage.

+**Note: MorphFit is currently under active development.
+I recognize that there are still some bugs in the system, and I am committed to continuous improvements for optimal performance.**

 ## 🚀 Key Features